walfud/FlowImageLoader/README.md

 # Introduction
-FlowImageLoader is very friendly to developer.
-Because every thing is intuitive and under your control.
+FlowImageLoader is another Asynchronous-Image-Loader framework, friendly to developer, and every thing is intuitive and under your control.

 # Feature